MLBazaar/MLBlocks/docs/advanced_usage/primitives.rst

 all of them.

-More specifically, the `mlblocks.MLBlock`_ class offers two public methods, `fit`_ and `produce`_, which are directly linked to the methods specified in the `JSON Annotation`_:
+More specifically, the `mlblocks.MLBlock`_ class offers two public methods, `fit`_ and `produce`_, which are directly linked to the methods specified in the JSON Annotation:

 .. graphviz::